iynehz/android-clicker/README.md

 resolution from my OnePlus 8T, you may need to adjust the constants XXX_FACTOR in the DingDong class source.

+And there is a "study" mode for you to know the coordinates of mouse cursor.
 ```
 # Within your Python environment.
 # i.e. if you use venv you need activate it.